 Situated on a high plateau, Ethiopia has an incredible mix of landscapes from vast grasslands and deserts to steep canyons and fast-flowing rivers.
 But it is the splendour of the Simien Mountains that stands out in the memory of most of our clients.

-One of the few places in Africa that receives regular snowfall, these rugged peaks are home to bountiful wildlife including the rare, and endemic, Simien Wolf and the Gelada Monkey, which is the rarest ape in the world.
+One of the few places in Africa that receives regular snowfall, these rugged peaks are home to bountiful wildlife including the rare, and endemic, Simien Wolf and the Gelada Monkey.
 Not that Travel Consultant Jamie felt the gravity of this having been surrounded by them on his recent tour of the Simien Mountains.
 He was also lucky enough to witness the endangered Walia Ibex bounding over some rocks, showing off their spectacular curved horns.
 Basically, if you like wildlife, you’ll be spoilt for choice.

 You’ll soon scoff at that essential morning Starbuck’s once you’ve tasted the deep aromatic version Ethiopia has to offer.
 And it’s not just about the taste!
 Far from an incorrectly spelt name scrawled across your paper cups, drinking coffee just won’t be the same without the whole Ethiopian Coffee Ceremony to accompany it.
 With nary a glowing laptop or phone screen in sight, engage in a friendly catch up that’ll captivate you as flowers and grass are scattered ceremoniously on the ground, watching your host ground coffee beans in a mortar and pestle, before adding the grounds to hot water, sieved and served.
 Then it’s brewed again and again, with each round of coffee even having its own name.
 You won’t know where the swirling steam from the coffee ends and the burning incense smoke begins.